Isabella Clara Eugenia: Candidate to the French throne

 After her maternal uncle, Henry III of France, was assassinated by the fanatical young monk Jacques Clément on 2 August 1589, Philip II claimed the French crown on Isabella's behalf despite France's Salic law, which forbade cognatic succession.

-At any rate, her mother had ceded any claim to the French crown with her marriage to the Spanish King.
-However, the Parlement de Paris, in power of the Catholic party, gave verdict that Isabella was "the legitimate sovereign" of France.
+At any rate, her mother had ceded any claim to the French crown with her marriage to the Spanish king.
+However, the Parlement of Paris, in power of the Catholic party, gave verdict that Isabella was "the legitimate sovereign" of France, provided she married a suitable husband in the nobility.
+Philip's first choice, that of Archduke Ernest of Austria, also a member of the House of Habsburg, was overwhelmingly rejected.
+Searching for an option more palatable to the French nobility, Philip then chose the Duke of Guise, to the joy of the League, but the Duke of Mayenne blocked the proposed election of a king.

 The Huguenot leader, Henry III of Navarre, the actual heir by traditional French inheritance laws, ultimately made his claim to the throne, converted to Catholicism and was crowned in 1594.

 Candidate to the English throne

-Following the 1587 execution of Mary, Queen of Scots, Isabella was suggested as a Catholic candidate in the succession to Elizabeth I as she was a legitimate descendant of John of Gaunt (unlike the Tudors) and her father had been jure uxoris King of England.
+Following the 1587 execution of Mary, Queen of Scots, Isabella was suggested as a Catholic candidate in the succession to Elizabeth I as she was a legitimate descendant of John of Gaunt (unlike the Tudors) and her father had been King of England by his earlier marriage to Queen Mary I of England.